PRO-TIPS for PRE-PRODUCTION: A Checklist for a Successful Training Video

 Create a shot list

 Now that the script is “locked in,” approved and ready for production, the next step is to make a shot list.
 According to studio binder, “Creating a shot list is essentially like creating a shooting, game plan for the day.”
-The shot list is a tool used in television and cinema production that can get pretty complicated and technical, I use a simplified shot list template to take advantage of this pre-production tool without overwhelming my crew.
-Use the business video shot list template to write out what you need to capture, then rearrange the list to make your recording time efficient, (be mindful of anything that might need to be shot in sequence).
+The shot list is a tool used in television and cinema production that can get pretty complicated and technical, we use a simplified shot list template to take advantage of this pre-production tool without overwhelming our crew.
+Use the training video shot list template to write out what you need to capture, then rearrange the list to make your recording time efficient, (be mindful of anything that might need to be shot in sequence).

 Gather already-made assets